 Candente Copper is a Vancouver, Canada based mineral exploration company engaged in the acquisition, exploration and development of mineral right interests.
-The Company is currently focused on the exploration and development of its Cañariaco Norte porphyry copper project, the Cañariaco Sur deposit, and the Quebrada Verde and Jehuamarca prospects (collectively the "Cañariaco Copper Project", the "Cañariaco Property" or the "Cañariaco Project") located in Northern Peru.
+The Company is currently focused on the exploration and development of its Cañariaco Norte porphyry copper project (the "Cañariaco Norte Project"), the Cañariaco Sur deposit, the Quebrada Verde prospect, and the Jehuamarca prospect (collectively, the "Cañariaco Copper Project") located in Northern Peru.
 The Company also holds a portfolio of other early stage base metal properties located in Peru.

-The Cañariaco Norte Project is currently in the Feasibility Study stage of development.
-The Cañariaco Sur deposit is currently in the exploration stage, and Quebrada Verde is a prospect ready for initial drilling.
+The Cañariaco Norte Project is at the Feasibility Study stage of development.
+The Cañariaco Sur deposit is in the exploration stage.
+The Quebrada Verde prospect is ready for initial drilling.